Politics of Pakistan: Political neutrality of Military

 The influence of the Pakistani military in politics has always been a topic of debate.
 The Freedom House also commented that the military exerts enormous influence over security and policy issues, intimidates the press, and enjoys impunity for indiscriminate or extralegal use of force.

-In 2023, political chaos, economic crisis and security threats tested Pakistan’s fragile state as the military sought to retain control.
-In May, Pakistan witnessed a staggering record inflation rate of 38 per cent compared to the same period the previous year.
-Between 2022 and 2023, the average inflation rate stood at 30 per cent, significantly impacting the affordability of daily essentials such as food and transportation for the poor and middle-class.
-The economy teetered on the brink of collapse, attributed to years of financial mismanagement, natural disasters, and political turmoil.

 Throughout Pakistan's history, the military consistently maintained a dominant role over the civilian government, a trend that continued into the 2020s.
-Historical precedent showed that Pakistan’s military rulers, including President Ayub Khan in the 1960s, General Muhammad Zia-ul-Haq in the 1980s, and General Pervez Musharraf in the 2000s, all developed close ties with the United States and were formally received by U.S. presidents only after assuming power as heads of state.
-This pattern reinforced perceptions of the military as the country’s primary power center.
+Historical precedent showed that Pakistan’s military rulers, including President Ayub Khan in the 1960s, General Muhammad Zia-ul-Haq in the 1980s, and General Pervez Musharraf in the 2000s, all developed close ties with the United States and were formally received by US presidents only after assuming power as heads of state.
+This pattern reinforced perceptions of the military as the country’s primary power centre.
 In this context, the elevation of General Asim Munir to the rank of field marshal was viewed by experts as further evidence of military dominance, despite the formal presence of a civilian government.
-Analysts noted that Munir’s meeting with U.S. President Donald Trump symbolized the continuation of a military-to-military channel that bypassed civilian authorities, raising concerns about democratic backsliding.
+Analysts noted that Munir’s meeting with US President Donald Trump symbolised the continuation of a military-to-military channel that bypassed civilian authorities, raising concerns about democratic backsliding.
 Critics argued that such developments undermined public participation and transparency in national decision-making, contributing to broader political and societal disillusionment.

+In 2023, political chaos, economic crisis and security threats tested Pakistan’s fragile state as the military sought to retain control.
+In May, Pakistan witnessed a staggering record inflation rate of 38 per cent compared to the same period the previous year.
+Between 2022 and 2023, the average inflation rate stood at 30 per cent, significantly impacting the affordability of daily essentials.
+The economy teetered on the brink of collapse.

 On 20 June 2025, Defense Minister Khawaja Asif publicly endorsed what he described as a "hybrid model" of governance, in which the military held significant influence over the civilian government and state affairs through an informal power-sharing arrangement.